top of page

 Price Point

 One key difference between Wailea and Ka’anapali is price point: Wailea resorts tend to be pricier than Ka’anapali.
 But you do get distinct benefits for your money in Wailea – more luxury, more space, less crowds, bigger beaches, less traffic, and less drive time to key points of interest.
-If you’re more budget-minded but still want to be centrally-located in south Maui, Kihei can be a bargain.
+If you’re more budget-minded but still want to be centrally located in south Maui, Kihei can be a bargain.
 We stayed at Mana Kai Maui in Kihei on our first trip to Maui in 2008, and while it wasn’t luxurious, we were happy to be able to afford a 1BR oceanfront suite with a full kitchen.
 Kihei reminds me a little of a Florida strip with its stretch of condos and mini-malls, so it doesn’t have the charm of Wailea, but with seven miles of sandy beaches, it’s worth a look if you’re on a tight budget.

 Wailea Beaches